the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure we pass search keywords when changing views and in the top-bar nav [TEC-3282]
 * Fix - Several strings have been adjusted for consistency and better translatability [BTRIA-307]
 * Tweak - Add some filters for better control of link targets, standardize the way we create those links [TEC-3402]
+* Language - 4 new strings added, 286 updated, 1 fuzzied, and 2 obsoleted

 = [5.0.3.1] 2020-03-23 =